 By Staff Writer .
 Weather & Environment News .
 April 16, 2025

-Shimla, INDIA — The Indian Meteorological Department (IMD) has issued a severe weather alert for Himachal Pradesh from April 18 to 20, warning of heavy rainfall, hailstorms, and high-speed winds across several districts.
+Shimla, India — The Indian Meteorological Department (IMD) has issued a severe weather alert for Himachal Pradesh from April 18 to 20, warning of heavy rainfall, hailstorms, and high-speed winds across several districts.
 A Western Disturbance, coupled with favorable atmospheric conditions, is expected to impact the region, especially in the districts of Chamba, Kangra, Kullu, and Mandi.

 Orange and Yellow Alerts Issued for Multiple Districts